EΣΠΑ

 Step 2: Cloth rag testing – Rag and visual

-The rag and visual inspection is a good method for regular inspection intervals.
-The inspector pulls a rag along the rope trying to find broken wire cords.
+The rag and visual inspection are good methods for regular inspection intervals.
+The inspector pulls a rag along the rope trying to find broken wires.
 If the rug gets snagged by the rope, the inspector has to stop and assess the wire rope’s condition.
 Extreme caution should be exercised during the visual inspection, and under no circumstances should this method be the only one used to inspect wire ropes.

 Tip: When you encounter a protruding wire end, bend it back and forth manually, until it separates from the wire.
 This will protect neighboring wires from wearing out.